Polymer/old-docs-site/articles/unit-testing-elements.md

 Working with .html sources as a first-class citizen involved lots of work (and iframes!).
 Ultimately, having considered the options we found it more efficient to build WCT rather than modify these tools outright.

+## Unit test helpers

+### WCT-specific helpers

+WCT includes a number of helpful utilities meant to ease testing Web Components.
+These include `flush()` and `testImmediate()`.

+`flush()` triggers a flush of any pending events and observations, ensuring that notification callbacks are dispatched after they have been processed.

+`testImmediate()` allows you to run your test at declaration time before Mocha has begun tests.
+It's handy when you need to test document initialization. `testImmediate(name, testFn)` accepts a test name and test function.
+If an argument is accepted to `testFn`, the test will be treated as async, similar to Mocha tests.

+Note that with `testImmediate()`, should any errors be thrown asynchronously cannot be tied to your test.
+If you wish to catch them and pass them to the `done` event instead, a [safeStep()](https://github.com/Polymer/web-component-tester/blob/master/browser/environment/helpers.js#L19) utility is available to help.

+### Mocha helpers

+Mocha also supports some useful, but less well-known [helpers](https://github.com/mochajs/mocha/blob/master/lib/interfaces/tdd.js) which we've found incredibly useful when writing tests for Polymer elements.
+These include:

+* `test.skip` - skip a pending test case
+* `suite.skip` - skip a pending test suite
+* `test.only` - an exclusive test case
+* `suite.only` - an exclusive test suite
+* `suiteSetup` and `suiteTeardown`

 ## Polymer’s testing conventions

 Each test tests the component’s DOM, templates, Shadow DOM and API.
 You don’t have to use this convention if it doesn’t match your tastes.